BelieveInTheLimitless/Headout-Globetrotter-Challenge/README.md

   * Total incorrect answers

 #### Backend Requirements
-- [ ] Store dataset on backend
+- [ ] Storing dataset on backend
-- [ ] Prevent users from accessing all questions/answers through source code
+- [ ] Preventing users from accessing all questions/answers through source code

 ### 3. "Challenge a Friend" Feature
 #### User Registration
-- [ ] Username entry before playing
+- [ ] Username is entered before playing
-- [ ] Create user profile in the system
+- [ ] It Creates user profile in the system if username is found unique, else re-enter username message is displayed

 #### Friend Challenge Mechanism
 - [ ] 'Challenge a Friend' button functionality